 Deadline has been extended to October 23, 2009

-The Safe Routes to School National Partnership has launched a “Dear Congress: Why Safe Routes to School is Important” campaign.
+The Safe Routes Partnership has launched a “Dear Congress: Why Safe Routes to School is Important” campaign.
 We need your help.
 We’re striving to generate hundreds—if not thousands—of letters from children, parents, program staff and volunteers, and school and city leaders talking about why Safe Routes to School is important to individuals and communities.
 We will bundle your letters and share them with members of the House and Senate so that they know how many people in their states and districts value Safe Routes to School.
 Read on for how you can join the campaign.

 CDC Releases Grant Application for Hundreds of Millions in Community Prevention Dollars